mkiuchi/terebi-screen/README.md

 # available api

-open your browser to here:
+open your browser to here :

 ```
 http://localhost:8080/ui/